federicoambrosino/web-site/_posts/2020-03-02-poincare-section-clicker-toy.md

 repeat here, but your computer doesn't mind.

 We are making Poincaré sections for exactly this system at the top of the page.
-The surface that we're cutting through is the $$H=E,
+The surface that we're cutting through is at constant energy
-\alpha=0$$ surface, and only plotting points that cross through in the positive $$\alpha$$ direction, i.e. $$d\alpha/dt > 0$$.
+$$H=E$$, where you choose the energy with a slider.
+Then further intersect with $$\alpha=0$$, only plotting points that cross through in the positive $$\alpha$$ direction, i.e. $$d\alpha/dt > 0$$.
 That corresponds to the upper arm of the pendulum being instantaneously vertical (at the bottom of its motion), and rotating in the